-Juniper Level Botanic Garden, JLBG, was established in 1988 when Raleigh native Tony Avent and his wife Michelle M. Avent purchased a 2.2 acre abandoned sandy loam tobacco field in Southern Wake County in central North Carolina.
-Approximately 20 minutes south of downtown Raleigh, NC, Juniper Level is located between the rural farming communities of Willow Spring and Panther Branch, and is, unfortunately, no longer included on county or state maps.
+Juniper Level Botanic Garden, JLBG, was established in 1986 when Raleigh native Tony Avent and his wife Michelle purchased a 2.2 acre abandoned sandy loam tobacco field (9241 Sauls Rd.) in the community of Juniperin Southern Wake County (central North Carolina).
+Approximately 20 minutes south of downtown Raleigh, NC, Juniper Level is the flat area around Juniper, NC, which is located between the rural farming communities of Willow Spring and Panther Branch township (founded 1868).

 The garden name originated from "junipers" which used to grow along nearby Juniper Branch.
 These plants were likely either Chamaecyparis thyoides or Juniperus virginiana.
 Conifers are not new to the area, since more than a ton of 90 million year old (Cretaceous Period) petrified conifers and sabal palm trees have been excavated from the JLBG property.
 The southern term "Level" is used for the flat areas between creeks, hence the community name, Juniper Level.

 The garden was designed using the philosophy of "drifts of one" to house and showcase a diverse collection of ornamental plants in an aesthetic and relaxed setting.
 Juniper Level Botanic Garden has evolved into one of the largest ex-situ plant collections in the world.
 There were no drawn plans for the garden as formal planting plans may limit creativity and often leave a garden without an essence or soul.